TheCodingLand/Pdf-Conversion-Docker/README.md

 # Pdf-Conversion-Docker
 This is a minimal first version of a tool meant to solve problems with image compression using a local thresholding algorithm.
 The goal is to produce 200DPI Black and white only, CCITT FAX compressed, A4 documents, no matter the input resolution, and with a very low size by removing large areas of the same color / content, while keeping features using computed local adaptative threshold.
 This is very much a draft, and the code is really horrible for now, but as it was requested I have decided to release it.

+The script monitors your configured shared folder and automatically converts them.
+Once converted, they will be moved to a "converted" subfolder.

 Please be aware that this Dockerfile downloads a shell script for imagemagick from fred's webpage and sets its rights to execute when building the container.